 Want to trade USD/CNY?
 Start with a free account from an AtoZ approved broker:

-Indeed, as noted above, the People's Bank of China retains control of capital and often intervenes in the markets to influence the prices of the USD/CNH and the EUR/CNH.
-These interventions make trading the yuan on Forex riskier, but the Renminbi therefore also presents better opportunities for traders looking for volatility.
+As previously noted, the People's Bank of China retains control of capital and often intervenes in the markets to influence the prices of the USD/CNH and the EUR/CNH.
+These interventions make trading the yuan on Forex riskier, but there also exist greater opportunities for traders looking for volatility.

-China has developed strong relationships with some of its other trading partners, such as Australia, Hong Kong, South Korea, and Germany that could underpin the yuan in the near future against the national currencies of those countries.
+China has developed strong relationships with some of its other trading partners that could underpin the yuan against the national currencies of those countries.